Skip to Content

 Make Reservations in Advance

 In addition to the parks, the hotels in Fredericksburg fill up on the weekends (I mean, Fredericksburg is a world-class wine region).
-Because of its popularity, be sure you secure your accommodations in advance if you are planning to spend a few days here.
+Because of its popularity, secure your accommodations in advance if you plan to spend a few days here.

 Hit the Road Hungry

-Really, we mean it.
-Your first stop is a short distance from Austin, and there are great places to grab some breakfast tacos or some lunch, so don’t eat before you leave.
+We mean it.
+Your first stop is a short distance from Austin, and there are great places to grab breakfast tacos or lunch, so don’t eat before you leave.

 Keep Your Eyes Open For Additional Stops

 This area of Texas is full of little roadside stands (especially produce) and great little independent shops.
-Keep your eyes open and don’t be afraid to just drop in if something looks interesting to you.
+Keep your eyes open, and don’t be afraid to drop in if you see something interesting.

-This is especially true if you are traveling during the peach season (summer).
-The roadside produce stands have delicious fresh peaches and other produce for you to enjoy!
+This is especially true if you travel during the peach season (summer).
+The roadside produce stands have delicious fresh peaches, and other produce to enjoy!

-These roadside stands often have great salsas and other homemade good that make fabulous souvenirs from Texas.
+These roadside stands often have great salsas and other homemade goods that make fabulous souvenirs from Texas.

 Read Next: Weekend Getaways in Texas